TGM-HIT/typst-diploma-thesis/src/utils.typ

 // https://github.com/EpicEricEE/typst-plugins/blob/b13b0e1bc30beba65ff19d029e2dad61239a2819/outex/src/outex.typ#L1-L27
 // Copyright (c) 2023 Eric Biedert, MIT License

-// Repeat the given content to fill the full space.
+/// Repeat the given content to fill the full space.
+In contrast to the built-in ```typc repeat()```
-//
+/// function, this can produce exact and aligned gaps.
-// Parameters:
+///
-// - gap: The gap between repeated items.
-(Default: none)
+/// - gap (length, none): The gap between repeated items.
-// - justify: Whether to increase the gap to justify the items.
-(Default: false)
+/// - justify (bool): Whether to increase the gap to justify the items.
-//
+/// - body (content): the content to repeat
-// Returns: The repeated content.
+/// -> content
 #let repeat(
   gap: none,
   justify: false,